 Originating with the scientific management movement at the turn of the twentieth century, the sales funnel started as a way for salespeople to better grasp the stages of the customer journey up to final purchase.
 One of the leading advertising gurus at the time, E. St. Elmo Lewis, is credited with the first sales funnel model, the classic AIDA approach.

 The reason it’s referred to as a “funnel” is because the amount of people decreases with each stage.
 That’s just the way sales work — at the early stages, you’re appealing to everyone, but as you narrow in on closing, you deal with smaller pools of people.

 While the details have changed, the framework of Lewis’s original outline still remains true.
-These are the usual four steps a typical customer has always passed through before buying something — all that’s changed are the methods to reach customers at each interval.
+There are usually four steps (attention, interest, desire, and action) a typical customer has always passed through before buying something — all that’s changed are the methods to reach customers at each interval.